mdasifchand/mydockerfiles/README.md

 # Docker files

 So I have an alienware, raspberry pi and a Jetson TX2.
-And I had this idea to create a virtual environment, just incase I corrupt any of my existing systems.
+I had this thought of creating environment for all of them as a backup In case I would like to compile/build sources in them using rsync.

 ## Building